GoblinArchives/LiminalHorror/Liminal Horror System/Principles for Wardens.md

 - Elicit questions from players and give them direct answers.
 - The weird and their mysteries should be layered, leading players ever downward into the unknown.

+### Secrets
+- Fear of the unknown, dread, forbidden knowledge and existential threats on a grand  scale are essential themes in Cosmic Horror.
+- While providing  information on the physical and tangible reality to players is key, make sure that the true nature of things remain hidden even as connections are made.
+- Slowly give investigators opportunities to pull at threads, pushing them deeper into the weird.
+- The scale of what the PCs face is incomprehensible.
+True understanding is unattainable.

 ### Preparation
 - Make the world alive, allow it to change and grow because of your players’ actions.